 With continued focus on refining cochlear implantation to deliver the most impactful benefits for patients at both ends of the age spectrum, clinicians at NYU Langone’s Cochlear Implant Center are harnessing advanced research in concert with acute surgical expertise to pioneer their application.
 In doing so, they are enhancing outcomes and quality of life in populations that, without cochlear implants (CIs), are at greatest risk for cognitive deficits.

 Extending the Cognitive Benefits of Cochlear Implants in Older Patients

 It is well-established that older patients with hearing loss face a paradox when it comes to intervention: cochlear implantation, the treatment that would improve their hearing while also lowering their risk for hearing loss–associated dementia, could also put them at risk for dementia associated with general anesthesia (GA).
-Since approximately 10 to 15 percent of older patients experience delirium following GA, which can progress toward dementia, only 5 percent of older patients with hearing loss previously met the criteria for CIs.
+Since approximately 10 to 15 percent of older patients experience delirium following GA, which can progress toward dementia, only about 5 percent of older adults that are candidates receive a CI.
 Yet, a growing body of evidence shows that CIs can help prevent cognitive decline associated with age-related sensorineural hearing loss in patients for whom a hearing aid is not effective.